enochlee

 This challenge does not really define any hierarchy for semantic text, so you do not need to worry about what heading tag you should use, congrats on your solution, keep coding!

-1 - @RoneeeySubmitted about 2 years ago
+1 - @RoneeeySubmitted over 2 years ago@iamenochleePosted over 2 years ago

-@iamenochleePosted about 2 years ago1)add to the body { width: 100vw; overflow-x: hidden} 2)There are several ways to toggle the navbar with knowledge of javascript.
+1)add to the body { width: 100vw; overflow-x: hidden} 2)There are several ways to toggle the navbar with knowledge of javascript.
 You can go all in using javascript just like this, make sure the navbar has a display of none in the css limited to mobile media query,

 //grabing the elements, const toggler = document.querySelector(".menu-toggler"); const navBar = document.querySelector(".list--container"); const body = document.body; const icon = toggler.querySelector("img"); //opening navbar and closing navbar /*creating custom function to handle the click*/ const handleOpen = (el) => { el.style.display = "block"; icon.src = "./assets/images/icon-menu-close.svg"; icon.alt = "Close Navigation Menu"; body.style.overflow = "hidden"; }; const handleClose = (el) => { el.style.display = "none"; icon.alt = "Open Navigation menu"; body.style.overflowY= "scroll"; icon.src = "./assets/images/icon-menu.svg"; }; toggler.addEventListener("click", () => { if (navBar.style.display === "block") { handleClose(navBar); } else if (navBar.style.display ==="none"){ handleOpen(navBar); } }); /*closing the navbar on click outside*/ navBar.tabIndex = 0 document.addEventListener("click", () => { if ( navBar !== document.activeElement && body.getBoundingClientRect().width < 720 ) { if (document.activeElement !== toggler) { handleClose(navBar); } } });